BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 --reloadcmd "systemctl reload nginx"
 ```

-We can now logout of the root user and get back to our normal user (unless you just do everything on root anyway...).
+We can now log out of the root user and get back to our normal user (unless you just do everything on root anyway...).
 Let's revise the NGINX `sites-available/bluemap.conf` to use them.

 ```nginx